myllk/SEO-tools/README.md

 Some SEO related tools created by me (and anyone else who would like to contribute)

 ## get_lang_urls.py
-This script gets all the URLs with english words in and splits them into either two text files or a csv with a column for URLs and a column for whether it's the chosen language or not.
+This script takes in a tet list of URLs and gets all the URLs with english words in and splits them into either two text files or a csv with a column for URLs and a column for whether it's the chosen language or not.

 ### Requirements:
 * Python 3